fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-## Unresloved issues: Resolving overloaded methods
+## Unresolved issues: Resolving overloaded methods

 When multiple methods of the same name are in scope, they can be overloaded provided that their signatures are unique: